elastic/elastic-charts/packages/charts/api/charts.api.md

 // @public
 export interface DebugState {
-    // Warning: (ae-forgotten-export) The symbol "DebugStateAnnotations" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     annotations?: DebugStateAnnotations[];
-    // Warning: (ae-forgotten-export) The symbol "DebugStateArea" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     areas?: DebugStateArea[];
-    // Warning: (ae-forgotten-export) The symbol "DebugStateAxes" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     axes?: DebugStateAxes;
-    // Warning: (ae-forgotten-export) The symbol "DebugStateBar" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     bars?: DebugStateBar[];
     // Warning: (ae-forgotten-export) The symbol "HeatmapDebugState" needs to be exported by the entry point index.d.ts heatmap?: HeatmapDebugState;
-    // Warning: (ae-forgotten-export) The symbol "DebugStateLegend" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     legend?: DebugStateLegend;
     // Warning: (ae-forgotten-export) The symbol "DebugStateLine" needs to be exported by the entry point index.d.ts